 Remove from recommendations:

-- Find any video from the channel you want to hide
+- Find a video from the channel you want to get rid of.

-- Hover over the video thumbnail and click the three-dot menu (⋮)
+- Hover over the thumbnail and click the three-dot menu (⋮).

 Block the user:

-- Click the flag icon or three-dot menu on their About tab
+- Click the flag icon or the three-dot menu on their About tab.

 What Kind of Digital Parent Are You?